 Companion Animal Rescue & Sanctuary

-PRS is currently focusing our companion animal rescue efforts on providing safe, long-term sanctuary homes for senior, hospice, and special needs dogs who wouldn’t typically be good candidates for adoption.
+PRS is home to roughly 50 companion animals at any given time, including adoptable dogs, but also providing safe, long-term sanctuary homes for senior, hospice, and special needs dogs who wouldn't typically be good candidates for adoption.
 Each of our sanctuary dogs enjoys living in comfortable home environments where they are fostered by caregivers who live here on site.
 They are beloved members of our PRS family.